 There are two main types of stem cell transplants: autologous and allogenic.

 Autologous stem cell transplant.
 Your doctor will use your own stem cells in this procedure.
-He'll take them from your body before you begin cancer treatment, store them, and then put them back into your body after the cancer cells have been killed by chemotherapy.
+They'll take them from your body before you begin cancer treatment, store them, and then put them back into your body after the cancer cells have been killed by chemotherapy.

 Why your doctor might suggest it.
 The new stem cells will not try to attack your body.
 That helps lower the chance that you could have a serious side effect called "graft-versus-host disease."